Shortcodes

 Add toolbar="[top|bottom|both|none]" to the shortcode to change the location of the Next/Prev toolbar (default is 'bottom').

-E.g. [pdf-embedder url="https://mysite.com/wp-content/uploads/2015/01/Plan-Summary.pdf" toolbar="top"]
+[pdf-embedder url="https://mysite.com/wp-content/uploads/2015/01/Plan-Summary.pdf" toolbar="top"]

 Toolbar Fixed/Hover

-Add toolbarfixed="on" (default is 'off') to keep the toolbar open at all times rather than only when the user hovers over the document.
+Add toolbarfixed="on" (default is off) to keep the toolbar open at all times rather than only when the user hovers over the document.

 Note this extends the length of your embedded area.

-E.g. [pdf-embedder url="https://mysite.com/wp-content/uploads/2015/01/Plan-Summary.pdf" toolbarfixed="on"]
+[pdf-embedder url="https://mysite.com/wp-content/uploads/2015/01/Plan-Summary.pdf" toolbarfixed="on"]

 PDF Title

-The PDF embed initially appears in the web page as a link to the PDF file, with the link text provided in the 'title' shortcode parameter (or the base filename if no 'title' is specified).
+The PDF embed initially appears on the web page as a link to the PDF file, with the link text provided in the 'title' shortcode parameter (or the base filename if no title is specified).
 This should be visible to search engine crawlers, and also to viewers in the case of Javascript failure or delay.
 The link will be replaced by the interactive PDF display as soon as the plugin's Javascript is able to run after the page loads.

-E.g. [pdf-embedder url="https://mysite.com/wp-content/uploads/2015/01/Plan-Summary.pdf" title="Plan Summary"]
+[pdf-embedder url="https://mysite.com/wp-content/uploads/2015/01/Plan-Summary.pdf" title="Plan Summary"]

 Scrollbars

-Add scrollbar="[vertical|horizontal|both|none]" to the shortcode to change whether scrollbars are permanently displayed (default is 'none').
+Add scrollbar="[vertical|horizontal|both|none]" to the shortcode to change whether scrollbars are permanently displayed (default is none).

-E.g. [pdf-embedder url="https://mysite.com/wp-content/uploads/2015/01/Plan-Summary.pdf" scrollbar="vertical"]
+[pdf-embedder url="https://mysite.com/wp-content/uploads/2015/01/Plan-Summary.pdf" scrollbar="vertical"]

 Download PDF